mivaecommerce/Extensions/show-related/install.md

 ### Add the CSS
 - Create a new build subdirectory as `build/extensions/show-related/`
 - Add [_a11y-toggle.scss](_a11y-toggle.scss) to the directory.
-- Update your `build/extensions/extensions.scss` file to include `@import "show-related/a11y-toggle";`
+- Update your `build/extensions/extensions.scss` file to include `@forward "show-related/a11y-toggle";`

 ### Add the JavaScript